-- 5.1 "Act" means the Fair Work Act 1994 (SA). - 5.2 "Agreement" means the City of Burnside Field Staff Enterprise Agreement of 2009. - 5.3 "Award" means the Local Government Employees Award - 5.4 "Commission" means the South Australian Industrial Relations Commission. - 5.5 "Committee" means City of Burnside Field Staff Enterprise Agreement Committee (EAC). - interests in the formulation of plans, which have a direct impact on them.
+- 5.1 "Act" means the Fair Work Act 1994 (SA). - 5.2 "Agreement" means the City of Burnside Field Staff Enterprise Agreement of 2010 - 5.3 "Award" means the Local Government Employees Award. - 5.4 "Commission" means the South Australian Industrial Relations Commission. - 5.5 "Committee" means City of Burnside Field Staff Enterprise Agreement Committee (EAC). - 5.6 "Consultation" is understood to be a process, which has regard to employees' interests in the formulation of plans, which have a direct impact on them.
 It provides an opportunity for employees to have their viewpoints heard and taken into account prior to a decision being made.
 Consultation allows for decisions to be made giving due regard to matters raised by employees.
 The principal consultative structure is the City of Burnside Field Staff Enterprise Agreement Committee. - 5.7 "Council" means the City of Burnside. - 5.8 "Employee" means an employee of the City of Burnside who performs work covered by this Agreement. - 5.9 "Employer" means the City of Burnside. - 5.10 "Union" means the Australian Workers Union South Australian Branch (AWU).